Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/unattend.md

     Command: unattend
     Logging sent to file C:\ProgramData\Microsoft\Team Foundation\Server Configuration\Logs\TFS_Build Configuration_0512_203133.log

-The second command returns the following information, including the name of the server where Team Foundation Build was configured (FabrikamFiberTFS) and the team project collection associated with the controller (DefaultCollection):
+The second command returns the following information, including the name of the server where Team Foundation Build was configured (FabrikamFiberTFS) and the project collection associated with the controller (DefaultCollection):

     Microsoft (R) TfsConfig - Team Foundation Server Configuration Tool Copyright (c) Microsoft Corporation.
 All rights reserved.